 • While much of MASSPIRG’s work centers on the legislative arena, MASSPIRG takes issues to whatever forum offers the best hope of winning concrete results.
 We file lawsuits.
 We testify at administrative hearings.
 We sponsor shareholder resolutions.
 We do whatever it takes to get things done.

 Internship Overview and How to Apply

-• Candidates must be able to commit to 10-25 hours per week Monday -Friday between 9am-6pm.
+• Candidates must be able to commit to 10-25 hours per week during school year and 25-30 over the summer, Monday -Friday between 9am-6pm.
 Schedules can be flexible with in those time frames.
 Interns must work in our downtown Boston Office.

 • All years and majors are welcome to apply and there is no minimum GPA.
 Ideal candidates will have top academic standing, strong communications skills, an interest in social and political issues, and previous campaign experience.

 • Send an email to Deirdre Cummings at email@example.com stating your interest.
 Include your resume, a compelling cover letter, and the campaign issues that interests you.